-Why hyperautomation is going to be a top digital strategy in 2020
+Why hyperautomation is now a top digital strategy

 Like the name suggests, hyperautomation goes beyond your typical automation strategy.
 Gartner defines it as “the combination of multiple machine learning (ML), packaged software and automation tools to deliver work.”

-Let’s explore what makes hyperautomation unique, and how it’s likely to become increasingly valuable in our evolving business climate.
+Let’s explore hyperautomation 101, what make it unique, and also how it’s likely to become increasingly valuable in today's evolving business climate.

 Hyperautomation goes beyond automating tasks.